by Laura Krenicki

 Things To DO

 Maps like this can tell a lot about how things were in the past.
 If you were working for the State Archaeologist, how could maps like this help in learning about Connecticut history?
 Using the map, where might you search for artifacts with clues to our past?
-To learn more, check out the Connecticut Archaeology Center located at UConn.
+To learn more, check out the Office of State Archaeology located at UConn.

 For further research, and ways to help protect the Connecticut River from pollution, you may be interested in ConnecticutRiver.us.